Humanitarian Studies (M.S.)

 Livelihoods and Institutions | ||

-HUAF 5801 | Humanitarian Internship | 3 |
+HUST 5801 | Humanitarian Internship | 1 |

 Total Credits | 30 |

-1 | More information about the Internship courses can be seen below. |
+More information about the Internship courses can be seen below.

-3 | You will complete a Master’s Thesis under the supervision of a faculty member on a topic related to your concentration area. |
+You will complete a master’s thesis under the supervision of a faculty member on a topic related to the three thematic areas listed above.

 Internship

 Our New York City location enables students to pursue internships and exposure to various United Nations agencies, diplomatic missions, international nongovernmental organizations, and prominent research and think-tank institutions.
-You will complete an internship tutorial that matches your concentration area, either during a summer, fall, or spring semester.

-Human Rights concentration
+Human Rights Area

-Courses in this concentration examine the preservation of human rights in humanitarian activities.
+Courses in this area examine the preservation of human rights in humanitarian activities.
 A clear understanding of these rights and privileges is critical to those working within the humanitarian sector, and students concentrating in this area will emerge with skills and critical thinking in how to preserve those rights and privileges in those who are at risk.

 Courses in this group have the HUHR attribute.